remykarem/remykarem.github.io/books-src/cryptography-book/src/primitives/encryption-algorithms/block-ciphers/aes.md

 [FIPS 197](https://csrc.nist.gov/pubs/fips/197/final)

-AES is a block cipher that operates on a single **block of 128 bits**.
+AES is a block cipher that operates on **one single block of 128 bits**.
 AES does not specify how to encrypt multiple blocks of 128 bits of data.

 It breaks the plaintext into similar size blocks.